Comprehensive Guide to Cholesterol Blood Tests

 What can I expect during a cholesterol blood test?

-The test involves drawing a small blood sample from your arm, typically taking less than 10 minutes to complete.
+The test involves drawing a small blood sample from your arm and typically takes less than 10 minutes.

 How can regular cholesterol testing save money?